 The current contractual model for employment of ESOs has allowed many of the shires to leverage extended services such as municipal and community services with the sharing of vehicles, tools and administrative functions.

 Training programs have also benefited education organisations with the delivery of courses such as occupational health and safety, computing, time management, interactive and numeracy.

-The ESO role is critical is critical and Indigenous men can aspire to this position.
+The ESO role is critical and Indigenous people can aspire to this position.
 The trainee structure provides guidance, mentoring and career paths with positive outcomes for Indigenous employment and education.